Schobbish/9oclock/README.md

 >> create timestamp [format]
 ```

-Creates a timestamp in the form `Y-MM-dd hh:mm:ss` or the format of your choice.
+Creates a timestamp in the ISO 8601 format or the format of your choice.
 Because this website uses the moment.js library, please go [here](https://momentjs.com/docs/#/displaying/format/) to see how to format formats.
+You may hover over the timestamp to see the format it's using.

 ### Blank